wasserstoff-india/VisionMark-AI-Assisted-Annotation-Suite/README.md

 - Fork this repository.
 - Complete your project as described above, within your fork.
 - Push all of your changes to your fork on GitHub and submit a pull request to this repository.
-- Email [Insert Contact Email] with the subject "VisionMark Backend Developer Task Submission" and include your GitHub repository link in the email.
+- Email hr@thewasserstoff.com with the subject "VisionMark Backend Developer Task Submission" and include your GitHub repository link in the email.

 ## Q&A